deepinv/deepinv/docs/source/user_guide/training/trainer.rst

     When using a dataset that has loads data as a 3-tuple, this is assumed to be ``(x, y, params)`` where ``params`` is assumed to be a dict of parameters, e.g. generated from :class:`deepinv.datasets.generate_dataset`.
     Trainer will automatically load the parameters into the physics each iteration.

+TODO note on offline vs online training for sup vs self-sup using physics_generator, random noise, and noise generators